nicolasleenaerts/nicolasleenaerts.github.io/_pages/about.md

 Looking ahead, I'm eager to broaden my expertise in reinforcement learning.
 To do so, I'm seeking partnerships for a self-funded postdoctoral project focused on the integration of reinforcement learning within the realm of JITAIs.

-Throughout my PhD journey, my fascination with machine learning has grown steadily.
-Particularly, my passion lies in crafting prediction models tailored for Just-In-Time Adaptive Interventions (JITAIs).
-JITAIs offer real-time interventions precisely when individuals need them most, marking what I believe will be a significant breakthrough in psychotherapy.
-Collaborating with esteemed academics like Peter Soyster and Professor Aaron Fisher from UC Berkeley, I've delved into constructing both pooled and person-specific prediction models.
-These models focus on daily life behaviors such as eating and alcohol consumption among patients with bulimia nervosa or alcohol use disorder.
-Additionally, alongside Professor Kelsey Hagan from Virginia Commonwealth University and Professor Lisa Ranzenhofer from Columbia University, I've extended this work to adolescents, developing prediction models for loss-of-control eating and overeating.

-Moreover, in partnership with researchers from KU Leuven, I've contributed to building prediction models for patient survival in conditions like amyotrophic lateral sclerosis and assessing motor function in cerebral palsy patients.
-These projects are nearing completion, and I anticipate publishing our findings in the coming months.

-Beyond the practical application of machine learning, I'm deeply invested in advancing methodological knowledge within the field.
-Teaming up with Professor Maarten Van Smeden from UMC Utrecht, I'm currently engaged in a simulation study to assess various multiple imputation strategies in penalized regression prediction models.
-Furthermore, I advocate for open science principles and have developed several GitHub repositories aimed at facilitating the construction of methodologically sound prediction models for fellow researchers.

 ## What's my clinical work about?